Every year thousands of dollars are spent on recovering data and reconfiguring computers.

 Protect your data and save funds by following these easy steps.

 1 - Ensure your computer has the most current anti-virus software installed and you are familiar with its operation.
-If you are not sure, check the documentation, consult the IT Services Call Center, or see our Recommended Software section.
+If you are not sure, check the documentation, consult the IT Services Service Center, or see our Recommended Software section.

 2 - Verify that you are using the most current approved version of Web browsers, email software and other Internet tools found in the Recommended Software section.
 Many security and privacy issues are corrected in newer versions.